-Under the guidance and supervision of the Board of Directors, IBM senior management is responsible for the company's environmental and social performance.
-Two key groups help to ensure corporate responsibility is integrated across the business:

-- The Corporate Responsibility Executive Steering Committee provides leadership and direction on key corporate responsibility issues.
-Chaired by the Vice President for IBM Corporate Social Responsibility, the committee meets monthly and includes senior executives from functional areas across IBM, each responsible for developing its own corporate responsibility goals and strategy.
-Organization-wide goals are approved by this committee. - The Corporate Responsibility Working Group manages IBM's corporate responsibility activities and stakeholder engagement.
-It includes representatives from functional areas across IBM and meets at least monthly to review key policy and strategic issues, and make recommendations to the Corporate Responsibility Executive Steering Committee.
+IBM's long-term performance strategy integrates economic, environmental, and societal performance and leadership.
+IBM's Board of Directors and its committees have oversight responsibility for these areas and under their guidance and supervision, IBM senior management is responsible for the company's environmental and social performance.
+Two groups help to integrate corporate responsibility across the business: The Corporate Responsibility Executive Steering Committee provides leadership and direction on key corporate responsibility issues, and approves organization-wide goals.
+It meets monthly, chaired by the Vice President for IBM Corporate Social Responsibility, and includes senior executives from functional areas across IBM.
+Each functional area is responsible for developing its goals and strategy.
+The Corporate Responsibility dorsing Group manages IBM's corporate responsibility activities and stakeholder engagement.
+It includes representatives from functional areas across IBM and meets at least monthly to review key policy and strategic issues, and to make recommendations to the Corporate Responsibility Executive Steering Committee.
 IBM's Corporate Social Responsibility function, which reports to the chief communications officer, coordinates day-to-day CSR-related activities.